iamsubingyawali/iamsubingyawali/README.md

 ### नमस्कार! 🙏
 ### I am Subin 👋

-- 🎓 I am a graduate computer science student with specialization in Network Engineering.
+- 🎓 Graduate computer science student with specialization in Network Engineering.
-- 🌱 I’m currently working as a Cloud and DevOps Engineer.
+- ☁️ Currently working as a Cloud and DevOps Engineer.
-- 👩‍💻 I occasionally code in Laravel, Vue, and Python.
+- 💻 Occasionally crafting code with Laravel, Vue, and Python.
-- ✍ I frequently blog at [SubiDroid](https://subidroid.com/).
+- ✍ Sharing thoughts and experiences at **[SubiDroid](https://subidroid.com)**.
-- 😎 I am on almost all the social platforms with the username: **iamsubingyawali**.
+- 🌐 Find me across the internet as **[iamsubingyawali](https://linktr.ee/iamsubingyawali)**.
-- 😄 Pronouns: he/him/his
+- 😊 Pronouns: he/him/his
-- ⚡ Fact: I am very forthright and sometimes not funny.
+- 🌟 Fact: I am very forthright and sometimes not funny.

+---

-<h4 align="left">Statistics:</h4>
+<h4 align="left">🚀 Statistics</h4>

 <p align="left">Currently on a code-siesta mode on GitHub 😴</p>